Bates Green Innovation Grant

 How It Works

-We are pleased to announce that this Fall, we are unveiling a new tool for the Bates community to get involved in sustainability work on campus – Bates Green Innovation Grants.
+Our new grant program helps the Bates community get involved in sustainability work on campus – Bates Green Innovation Grants.
 Here’s how it works:

 1) Identify a problem or something you’d like to see the college change in the sustainability realm.